szilard/dscomp-winstab/README.md

 in the respective metric over the 2nd place.
-If the dataset used for evaluation ("private leaderboard") is not large enough, the top ranks might not reflect true underlying value (the ranks will have considerable statistical variation, i.e. a new evaluation dataset with the same characteristics could produce another "winner").
+If the dataset used for evaluation ("private leaderboard") is not large enough, the top ranks might not reflect true underlying value (the ranks will have considerable statistical variation, i.e. a new evaluation dataset with the same characteristics could produce a totally different "winner").

 In this repo we'll study the rank stability problem of the top models in a *simulation* of a data science competition as a function of the evaluation/test set size and the number of competitors.
 It is